aws-samples/aws-batch-comp-infrastructure-sample/docker/README.md

 - `stdout.log`
 - `stderr.log`

-Again, note that this directory is mounted of the host run directory as specified by the script variable `HOST_RUNDIR`.
-These files will persist on the host.
+Again, note that the container directory `/rundir` is the mount point for the  host run directory as specified by the script variable `HOST_RUNDIR`.
+The files in `/rundir` will persist on the host filesystem, even after the docker container is stopped or removed.

 At this point, you can perform additional experiments or exit the docker shell.